Western Culture: What is your why? Create big audacious goals, take bold actions…

 Christmas is a season when everyone’s vibration drops, and everyone forgets what they learned from me.

-In my new series of workshops, The Freedom Courses I teach everything from the ground up.
+In my series of workshops, The Freedom Courses I teach everything from the ground up.

-This article is more complicated than my courses which are simple.
+This article is more complicated than my courses.
+My courses are simple.
 But I wanted you to see what it takes to grow… because no one else teaches it.

 The course is called The Freedom Courses.
-Freedom from the culture that had distorted your view of life and yourself, and made you a miserable wretch, whether you agree or not.
+Freedom from the culture that had distorted your view of life and yourself, and made you a miserable wretch, whether you agree with that statement or not.

-With what the culture teaches, you will be a miserable wretch.
+With what the culture teaches, you will be and remain a miserable wretch.

 I have two teachers who are very successful in business… yet they are miserable wretches…